 Avoid moisture by promptly changing out of sweaty or wet clothes.
 Excess sweat or moisture can cause additional friction and increase your chances of developing a blister.
 It’s important to quickly change out of your sweaty shoes, clothes and socks after exercising.
 Also, use a towel to frequently wipe off your hands and equipment while doing repetitive activities such as playing tennis or lifting weights.

 Apply powder to your feet to keep them dry.
 If you have excessively sweaty feet, you can use foot powder, talcum powder or cornstarch to help keep them dry.
 Dry your feet well after showering, and then apply the powder either directly to your feet or sprinkle it in your socks before putting them on.
-Gold Bond Medicated Powder is a brand you may want to consider.
+Gold Bond Medicated Powder (sold at Amazon) is a brand you may want to consider.

 Give your hands and feet a much-needed break.
 Ballerinas, long-distance runners and avid hikers often get blisters due to overuse of their feet, while tennis players, rowers and golfers repeatedly develop blisters on their hands.
 Take frequent breaks and try to take days off between workouts if you begin to develop blisters.